LiorZ/hdac8_thesis/thesis.rst

 Searching for novel, non-histone substrates
 --------------------------------------------

-	We used the minimization only version of our predictor - the one that performed best on the experimental dataset - to search for potential novel substrates of HDAC8.
+	We used the minimization only version of our predictor to search for potential novel substrates of HDAC8.
+This version of the predictor achieved both superior performance and is the least computationally intensive.
 	We downloaded the Phosphosite database from PhosphoSitePlus (PSP) - an online systems biology resource providing comprehensive information and tools for the study of protein post-translational modifications and queried it for lysine acetylated proteins.
 We trimmed the sequences to the same size of the sequences in our experimental dataset - **YYK(ac)YYY**.

 	To demonstrate the ability of our classifier to recognize potential substrates among the large database of acetylated sequences, we plotted the distribution of scores of all the acetylated sequences from the database against a background distribution of random peptides that were sampled from the distribution of amino acids in the acetylated sequences in phosphosite(figure :ref:`phosphodist`), under the null hypothesis that both sequences originate from the same distribution.
 Acetylated peptides obtained lower scores than random peptides (Kolmogorov-Smirnov test p-value =5.07×10\ :sup:`-5`).